TeamOpenFIRE/OpenFIRE-Firmware/README.md

 ## Known Issues (want to fix sooner rather than later):
 - Temperature sensor *should* work, but haven't tested yet; there be ~~[elf goddesses](https://www.youtube.com/watch?v=DSgw9RKpaKY)~~ dargons.
 - Mouse buttons don't activate when no IR points are seen (not to be confused with *aiming off-screen* while still tracking); might be more of a feature than a bug.
+  * Does *not* seem to affect dual core mode, but then the start/select buttons will activate their keys even when in a pause mode button combo.

 ***NOTE:*** Solenoid *may or may not* cause EMI disconnects depending on the build, the input voltage, and the disarray of wiring in tight gun builds. **This is not caused by the sketch,** but something that theoretically applies to most custom gun builds (just happened to happen to me and didn't find many consistent search results involving this, so be forewarned!) ***Make sure you use thick enough wiring!*** I replaced my jumper cables with 18AWG wires, as well as reduced freely floating ground daisy chain clumps, and my build seems to hold up to sustained solenoid use now.

 ## TODO (can and will implement, just not now):
+- RP2040 has dual core support, which needs to be finished; any other boards that have dual cores?
 - Should implement support for rumble as an alternative force-feedback system (`RUMBLE_FF`); able to do so now, just have to do it.
 - Code is still kind of a mess, so I should clean things up at some point maybe kinda.